sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 These basic questions will lead to many more.
 After exploring a healthy dialogue, it is suggested that the relevant risks be recorded and when possible quantified.

-**Risk remediation costs**: Questions to determine the cost of removing or otherwise minimizing the risk.
+**Risk remediation costs:** Questions to determine the cost of removing or otherwise minimizing the risk.
 These questions can be fairly direct, especially when represented in a range.

 - Is there a clear solution?
 What does it cost?
 - Are there options for preventing or minimizing this risk?
 What is the range of costs for those solutions?